 If there are multiple beneficiaries involved with a property, it can get confusing.
 The process becomes a lot easier if one benefactor has agreed to buy the rest of the beneficiaries out.
 An advisor would then liaise with the current lender ensuring that the mortgage and ownership would be placed in the new owner’s name.

 If multiple beneficiaries wish to retain ownership, then it can be more difficult to get a mortgage.
 This is because not every lender will entertain such arrangements.
-Only a handful of lenders will agree to multiple borrowers with the maximum usually being 4 people.
-Mortgages that involve joint ownership are usually geared for 2 owners.
-Having 3 or 4 owners makes things a lot more difficult.
-That said, it’s still possible to get a mortgage for up to 4 owners.
+Only a handful of lenders will agree to multiple borrowers with the maximum usually being four people.
+Mortgages that involve joint ownership are usually geared for two owners.
+Having three or four owners makes things a lot more difficult.
+That said, it’s still possible to get a mortgage for up to four owners.

 Having an advisor on board can save you a lot of time and frustration.
 Applying directly with a lender without understanding their criteria could result in a declined application.
 This will only dampen your future chances of gaining mortgage approval.
 You can make an enquiry with an advisor below, who will discuss your current situation and the options available to you.